William S. Middleton VA , Madison, WI

 - PGY2 Teaching Certificate Program: Yes, Optional

-Additionally, residents participate in an Interprofessional Education Program with PGY1 pharmacy residents, psychology interns and social work interns where they are exposed to a variety of interactive clinical topics, as well as motivational interviewing skills.
+Additionally, residents participate in an Interprofessional Education Program with PGY1 pharmacy residents and psychology interns where they are exposed to a variety of interactive clinical topics, as well as motivational interviewing skills.
 This residency is affiliated with the University of Wisconsin Madison School of Pharmacy, where residents also serve as clinical instructors in the Pharmacotherapy Lab.
 Residents have the opportunity to participate in a teaching certificate program offered through the school.

 - PGY2 Preceptors: 5 BCPPs, 3 Other Pharmacists, 14 Non-Pharmacists